 If you have a rabbit and carpeting then you probably have a rabbit that digs in that carpeting.
 Digging is a very common behavior because it is also a very natural behavior for rabbits.
 In order to keep house rabbits from digging up your carpet and doing other destructive behaviors, you will need to give your rabbit something that is okay for her to dig (an alternative to carpet) and teach your rabbit what is off-limits.

-Provide Your Rabbit With Alternatives to Carpet
+Alternatives to Carpet

 Since your rabbit has a natural urge to dig make sure you provide something in which your rabbit is freely allowed to dig.
 Make your rabbit a digging box out of a large, fairly deep cardboard box (cut one side lower or make a hole to allow your rabbit to get into the box).
 Then add a thick layer of shredded paper, hay, or even chemical-free soil (this option will be messy though) in the box for digging.
 You can even hide a couple of toys or treats in the box for added interest.
 Smaller boxes or litter pans with shredded paper or hay can also be offered for additional digging opportunities.
 Untreated grass and sisal mats (these can be purchased in the pet store) are also great for satisfying your rabbit's urge to dig.